idbrii/game-scarebnb/popochui_struggle.md

 * There's no mention of animating characters.
 [Create characters](https://carenalgas.github.io/popochiu/how-to-develop-a-game/create-characters/) specifically skips the sprite sheet and uses a static image.
 [The scripting guide mentions walk](https://carenalgas.github.io/popochiu/the-engine-handbook/scripting-reference/PopochiuCharacter/) and "If the characer has a [b]$Sprite2D[/b] child" which indicates it needs a Sprite2D, but that's not an animation node!

+Neither tutorial nor example show how to use E.queue([]).
+The video tutorial does but calls it E.run (so do some comments) and it was hard to find but seems *very useful*.

 # Template